K2view named a Visionary in Gartner’s Magic Quadrant 🎉

 Choosing the right data masking tool ensures you stay compliant with the growing range of international data protection regulations, including:

-The EU’s General Data Protection Regulation of 2016 spells out the obligations that companies must perform to endow individuals with control and rights over their personal information.
+The EU’s General Data Protection Regulation of 2016 and Digital Operational Resilience Act (DORA) of 2024 spell out the obligations that companies must perform to endow individuals with control and rights over their personal information.
+DORA compliance is more focused on personal financial data stored by EU firms.

 California’s Privacy Rights Act of 2020 extends its Consumer Privacy Act of 2018 specifying data protection obligations for businesses to carry out to provide privacy rights to consumers.
 Although spearheaded in California, many other US states have since followed suit.